 For over 26 years I have worked for many of the top advertising agencies across the globe.
 Over the years my assignments have taken me to every state across the USA and to over fifty countries around the globe.

 In 1992 I produced my first coffee table book, ‘Navajo, Portrait of a Nation’ which received a number of photographic and design awards.
 In addition, this project also produced an eighteen-month 60 print solo exhibit at the Smithsonian American History museum.

 In defining my work, I view myself as an illusionist; creating images larger than life.
 The photographic process is in a constant flux of change.
 I believe embracing that change gives me a greater option to fulfill my vision as an artist.
 Without question, I believe we are in the greatest age of photography since its conception.

 Over the years I have sought to be an ambassador for the photographic process by teaching workshops and offering video tutorials.
 I feel that by being an open book with my process, I have an opportunity to inspire others to follow their dreams and passions to create.

-I currently reside in Pasadena with my wife, Amy and two of our four sons.
+I currently reside in the Phoenix Arizona with my wife, Amy and two of our four sons.